-Never remove the cover on a power supply or any part (power backplane and AC box) that has the following label attached.
+Never remove the cover on a power supply or any part (power backplane and ac box) that has the following label attached.

-Hazardous voltage, current, and energy levels are present inside the power supplies, power backplane, and AC box.
-There are no serviceable parts inside the power supplies, power backplane, or AC box.
+Hazardous voltage, current, and energy levels are present inside the power supplies, power backplane, and ac box.
+There are no serviceable parts inside the power supplies, power backplane, or ac box.

-If your server has only one power supply installed, turn off the server and peripheral devices (see "Preparing to Install Options" on page 220); otherwise, go to the next step.
+If the server has only one power supply installed, turn off the server and peripheral devices (see "Preparing to install options" on page 220); otherwise, go to the next step.